ARM-software/astc-encoder/Docs/Encoding.md

 ## Encoding HDR data

-HDR data can be encoded just like LDR data, but with some caveats around handling the alpha channel.
+HDR data can be encoded just like LDR data, but with some caveats around handling the alpha component.

-For many use cases the alpha channel is an actual alpha opacity channel and is therefore used for storing an LDR value between 0 and 1.
-For these cases use the `-ch` compressor option which will treat the RGB channels as HDR, but the A channel as LDR.
+For many use cases the alpha component is an actual alpha opacity component and is therefore used for storing an LDR value between 0 and 1.
+For these cases use the `-ch` compressor option which will treat the RGB components as HDR, but the A component as LDR.

-For other use cases the alpha channel is simply a fourth data channel which is also storing an HDR value.
-For these cases use the `-cH` compressor option which will treat all channels as HDR data.
+For other use cases the alpha component is simply a fourth data component which is also storing an HDR value.
+For these cases use the `-cH` compressor option which will treat all components as HDR data.

 - - -